snhstq/IBM3705_R5/README.md

 ### Preparing the MVS system
 This section is generic.
 It applies to a CPIPO build of MVS, TK5 or whatever other ways the MVS system has been created.
-Copy file ‘ncpssp.3350’ fro the 3705 emulator package ‘Hercules Files’ directory to your Hercules/hyperion dasd folder.
+Copy file ‘ncpssp.3350’ for the 3705 emulator package ‘Hercules Files’ directory to your Hercules/hyperion dasd folder.

 Update the Hercules cnf file  and add ncpssp.3350 to the dasd configuration.
 Be sure to select an address that is generated as a 3350.